-The contribution of animals to human survival, health and healing is well documented across history and cultures – in fact, there are records dating back to the late Pleistocene Age which began around 2.6 million years ago!
+Animals have long been connected with human survival, health and healing – in fact, there are records which support this connection and that date back as far as the late Pleistocene Age which began around 2.6 million years ago!

 Today, multiple surveys by researchers, kennel clubs and pet associations alike suggest that at least 45% of us let our dogs regularly share our beds, and 62% of us sleep with our cats!
 But is this a good idea?
 Opinion is definitely divided.
 Here are some of the common pros (and cons):